Wibble199/FoundryVTT-Grid-Aware-Auras/readme.md

 ### Collision Detection

 A quick note on collision detection: the collisions to test if a token is inside an aura is done by checking the centre of each cell under the token.
-For example, on a 3x3 token, the points tested would be here on hex and square grids (shown in red):
+For example, on a 3x3 token, the points tested would be here on hex and square grids (shown in red).

+For gridless scenes, the exact behaviour depends on whether the token has equal width and height.
+If it does not, it is treated as an ordinary rectangular token (as if it were on a square grid).
+If it does, then the same number of points are tested as it would be on a square grid, but the points are scaled inwards to be more circular.
+See below (shown in cyan).

 ![Test points for a 3x3 token](./docs/img/collision-detection.png)